shinmao/SecurityLearning/Unserialization/README.md

 # PHP Unserialization
 It's always used in Cookie and session.
 If the parameter of `unserialize()` can be controlled，we can build up a payload to overwrite specific variable or change control flow.
+The concept of **POP CHAIN** is important in unserialization.
+The chain starts from the `unserialize()` to each possible magic functions.

 ## Serialization vs Unserialization
 Basically speaking：